 Updated each year with the Ministry of Education and the Annually Updated Section (Annual Plan).

-Identifies the Board of Trustees priorities for the coming year.
-It includes the Board’s actions to raise student progress and achievement, and describes how the Board is giving effect to the National Education Guidelines, which include the National Administration Guidelines (NAGs), that the college must comply with.
+Identifies the School Board priorities for the coming year.
+It includes the Board’s actions to raise student progress and achievement and describes how the Board is giving effect to the National Education Guidelines, which include the National Administration Guidelines (NAGs), that the college must comply with.

 Knowledge with Character